 That means the scent of milk when it turns from sweet to gently sour and begins forming curdles, but it has not completely gone off.
 If you have sensitive senses, the flavor of nutmeg seems almost spicy and sometimes sour.
 Besides, nutmeg also has a nutty taste with a shadow of earthy.

-If you ask me about the taste of nutmeg compared to mace, the seeds will be milder, sweeter, and more delicate than mace.
-Meanwhile, mace is somewhat spicier, and it is claimed as a marriage of pepper and cinnamon flavor.
+If you ask me to compare nutmeg with mace, it’ll take a while.
+But basically, the seeds will be milder, sweeter, and more delicate than mace.
+Meanwhile, mace is somewhat spicier and is claimed to be a marriage of pepper and cinnamon flavor.

 It’s a turn of cinnamon.
 Among various kinds of cinnamon, I will show you the palates of Ceylon and cassia (Chinese cinnamon).
 Ceylon or true cinnamon has more impressive flavors than its counterpart.